micmejia/bible-dump/NKJV/Ezekiel/Ezek 11.md

 And the glory of the Lord went up from the midst of the city and stood on the mountain, which _is_ on the east side of the city.

 ###### 24
-Then the Spirit took me up and brought me in a vision by the Spirit of God into [^f]Chaldea, to those in captivity.
+Then the Spirit took me up and brought me in a vision by the Spirit of God into Chaldea, to those in captivity.
 And the vision that I had seen went up from me.

 ###### 25
 So I spoke to those in captivity of all the things the Lord had shown me.